|INTERNAL REGULATIONS OF THE BOARD OF DIRECTORSNTERNAL REGULATIONS OF THE BOARD OF DIRECTORS|

 Chief Executive Officer of Stallergenes

 Christian Chavy brings substantial pharma and biotech management experience to the Board.
-He is currently Chief Executive Officer of Stallergenes.
+Mr. Chavy is currently CEO and Board member of MedDay Pharmaceuticals.
+From 2014 to March 2016, he was Chief Executive Officer of Stallergenes.
 In 2010, Mr. Chavy joined ARES Life Science, an investment fund dedicated to healthcare.
 Previously, he served as President of Global Operations for Actelion Pharmaceuticals.
 Prior to joining Actelion, he was Vice President at Serono’s reproductive medicine strategic unit in Geneva and Chairman of Serono’s French subsidiary.
 He also spent five years at Groupe Rhône Poulenc Rorer as its Chairman in Canada, having previously been Chairman and CEO of Rorer France.
+Christian CHAVY has graduated from ESSEC and from the Institut de Contrôle de Gestion of Paris (ICG).

 Laura A. Coruzzi, Ph.D., J.D.